hisni/CO225-Project-Fractal/Project III/README.txt

  * To "<file_name>.s" should contain one instruction per line.
 And Empty lines & commented lines (starts with //) are ignored.
  * Data Memory and Instruction Memory are directly connected to the processor.
 Caches are not implemented and DM an IM are implemented as Hashmaps for the convenience.
- * For testing purposes print statements are used when Memory reads, Memory Writes, Register reads and Register writes are happenning.
+ * For testing purposes print statements are used when Memory Writes & Register writes are happenning.
- *

 *****************************************************************